oubiwann/coin-toss/README.rst

 * Get the pre-announced seed.
 Ideally, this seed will be generated based on something known ahead of time and can't be manipulated.
-For instance, the starting date of the voting period.
+For instance, the starting date of the voting period (e.g., 2012-08-21).
 With the understanding that only one election will be held on that day (or starting on that day) with the given set of candidates, this date-based seed should help in making a unique seed for breaking a possible future tie.

 * In the event of a tie, list the candidate scores in descending order (we've sepearated each win/loss with a colon).
 In this example, we append the votes